jingweizhanghuai/Morn_doc/docs/sort.rst

        mFree(data1);mFree(data2);
    }

-In above program, we generate some double data, and then test:
+In above program, we generate some double precision floats, and then test:
 1.selecting 10000, 30000, 50000, 70000, 90000 data from 100000 for 100
 times, 2.selecting 100000, 300000, 500000, 700000, 900000 data from 1000000
 for 10 times, 3.selecting 1000000, 3000000, 5000000, 7000000, 9000000 data
-from 10000000 for 1 times.
+from 10000000 for 1 time.
 The testing code is:

 |image3|